Skip to Content

 Vested Outsourcing: A Strategic Shift in Procurement and Supplier Relationship Management

-1. Outcome-Based vs. Transaction-Based Models
+1. Shift from Transaction-Based to Outcome-Based Models

 2. Focus on the “What,” Not the “How”